igo3r/MIT4.0/README.md

 ### Add Functionality to C1

-To be able to fulfil a task C1 requires a functionality, as C1 should simulate an air condition system.
+To be able to fulfill a task C1 requires a functionality, as C1 should simulate an air condition system.
 Therefore following classes are required:

 ![Overview classes consumer](/images/consumerclasses.PNG)